FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: Experiments

 In Fig.~\ref{fig:latent-space-ixi}, modal A is PD-weighted MRI data and modal B is T2-weighted MRI data from IXI.
 The red dots denote the distributions of the latent space for modal A. The blue dots are the distributions of the latent space for the generated samples of modal A~(termed as fake A).
 The green dots are the distributions of the latent space for modal B. The black dots are the distributions of the latent space for the generated samples of modal B~(termed as fake B).
 Fig.~\ref{fig:latent-space-ixi}(a) denotes the centralized training method for CycleGAN.
 Fig.~\ref{fig:latent-space-ixi}(b) denotes the centralized training method combined with DP-SGD.
 Fig.~\ref{fig:latent-space-ixi}(c) denotes the FedAvg algorithm without DP-SGD.
 Fig.~\ref{fig:latent-space-ixi}(d) denotes the FedAvg algorithm combined with DP-SGD.

-\subsubsection{Differential Privacy.}
+\subsubsection{Differential Privacy}

 \textit{(1) FedAvg+DPSGD vs FedAvg?} Firstly, we investigate the role of DP.
 When comparing Fig.~\ref{fig:latent-space-ixi}(c) and Fig.~\ref{fig:latent-space-ixi}(d), we observe that FedAvg+DPSGD outperforms FedAvg.
-Also, the diversity of fake A in FedAvg+DP-SGD is much larger than that in FedAvg in the absence of DPSGD.
-Moreover, the distance between the real A and fake A in FedAvg+DPSGD is gradually smaller from round 5 to round 10.
-The latent space of real A and fake A in FedAvg without DP-SGD is gradually further from round 5 to round 10.
-It shows that DP-SGD do help to stabilize the training dynamics of GAN.
+Also, the diversity of fake A in FedAvg+DP-SGD is significantly greater than in FedAvg without DPSGD.
+In addition, from round 5 to round 10, the distance between the real A and the fake A in FedAvg+DPSGD decreases, whereas the latent space between the real A and the fake A in FedAvg without DP-SGD gradually increases.
+It suggests that DP-SGD stabilizes the training dynamics of GAN.

 \textit{(2) Central+DPSGD vs Central?} Furthermore, we add DP-SGD into the centralized training, as described in Fig.~\ref{fig:latent-space-ixi}(b).
 Although adding DP-SGD into the centralized training is unnecessary, we desire to verify our assumption that DP-SGD can be treated as a gradient penalty to prevent mode collapse.
-Compared with Fig.~\ref{fig:latent-space-ixi}(a) and Fig.~\ref{fig:latent-space-ixi}(b), we can find that the global diversity of fake A is much larger in centralized training+DP-SGD than the ones in centralized training in the absence of DP-SGD after epoch 12.
-The distance between fake A and real A becomes larger in the centralized training without DP-SGD after epoch 9.
+Compared with Fig.~\ref{fig:latent-space-ixi}(a) and Fig.~\ref{fig:latent-space-ixi}(b), we can find that the global diversity of fake A is much larger in centralized training+~DP-SGD than the ones in centralized training in the absence of DP-SGD after epoch 12.
+The distance between fake A and real A becomes larger in centralized training without DP-SGD after epoch 9.
 However, the distribution of fake A and real A is much farther after epoch 9.
 We think that DP-SGD can be one of the important measures to facilitate the convergence of GAN.
-Rethinking the equation (1) to (3), we find that DP-SGD works as a gradient penalty, which has been proved as one of simple but effective approach to regularize the training dynamics of GAN~\cite{Mescheder2018WhichTM}.
+Rethinking the Eq.
+(1) to Eq.
+(3), we find that DP-SGD works as a gradient penalty, which has been proved as one of simple but effective approach to regularize the training dynamics of GAN~\citep{Mescheder2018WhichTM}.
 Such a result has concurred with each other in this view.
-Finally, to evaluate the hyperarameters of clip bound and noise density in DP, we perform relevant experiments and find that the performance of FedMed-GAN is very stable with various DP guarantees.
-These results are provided in our supplementary material.
+Finally, to evaluate the hyperparameters of clip bound and noise density in DP, we perform relevant experiments and find that the performance of FedMed-GAN is very stable with various DP guarantees.
+These results are provided in Table~\ref{ex:dp-noise}.

-\subsubsection{FedAvg.}
+\subsubsection{FedAvg}